 Small group assessments (20 min)

-Split the team into two groups – ideally, groups of mixed skills, experience and behaviour to encourage divergent thought.
+Split the team into two groups – ideally, groups of mixed skills, experience and behavior to encourage divergent thought.
 Put the groups at different ends of the room.
 Note that if your team is larger than eight people, you might need to split into three groups.

 Have the groups consider the eight attributes of healthy service teams and rate the team as red, yellow, or green on each one, using the Health Monitor grid (download it or get the Confluence Blueprint) to note the ratings.
 How you think about red, yellow and green can be completely arbitrary.
 Use your intuition and don't worry about criteria for each color – that only distracts from the discussion, and risks turning this into a check-the-box exercise.

 Refer to each attribute's definition and list of questions to guide your assessments.
-With each rating, note one observation that led the group to pick that colour.
+With each rating, note one observation that led the group to pick that color.

 Resist the temptation to solve problems right now, and just focus on observations.
 Make sure each person has a voice and a chance to contribute to their group's ratings individually before moving into whole-team discussions.